There are two stages: written and spoken assessment.

 One of the most popular types of accommodation is staying at a local Manchester homestay.
-This means that you are a household member, eat and relax with your hosts.
+This means that you are a household member, and you eat and relax with your hosts.
 Mancunians (people from Manchester) are famous for their humour, generosity and friendliness.
 You may stay with one person, two people or the whole family.
-Staying with hosts in Manchester is a very enjoyable and beneficial experience which means you will get to know British people and an effective way to immerse yourself in the English language.
+Staying with hosts in Manchester is a very enjoyable and beneficial experience which means you will get to know British people and it is an effective way to immerse yourself in the English language.

 What happens when you stay at homestay accommodation?